Knightmare (TV series): YouTube

-In December 2012, lifelong Knightmare fan James Aukett commemorated 25 years since the first ever episode was shown with a documentary which featured interviews with Hugo Myatt, Tim Child, artist David Rowe (who illustrated the dungeon backgrounds for the earlier series) and various other actors and contestants who participated in Knightmare during the course of the show's eight series.
+In December 2012, lifelong Knightmare fan James Aukett commemorated 25 years since the first episode was shown with a documentary which featured interviews with Hugo Myatt, Tim Child, artist David Rowe (who illustrated the dungeon backgrounds for the earlier series) and various other actors and contestants who participated in Knightmare during the course of the show's eight series.

 In August 2013, a one-off special edition of Knightmare was produced for YouTube's "Geek Week" event, directed and produced by Tim Child and featuring three original cast members – Hugo Myatt (Treguard), Mark Knight (Lord Fear) and Cliff Barry (Lissard), plus Knightmare VR actor Nick Collett and actresses Isy Suttie and Jessie Cave playing new roles.
 The team of dungeoneers were YouTube content creators Daniel Howell, Phil Lester, Emma Blackery and Stuart Ashen.
 Filming took place in Norwich at the original Anglia television studios.

 Knightmare Live

 A theatrical version of Knightmare was performed at the Edinburgh Festival Fringe from 23 July to 15 August 2013.
 It opened to rave reviews and was performed in London in 2013 and 2016.
 The show is produced by Objective Talent Management and stars Paul Flannery, Tom Bell and Amee Smith.